mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/ouija/index.md

 That's it for this box! 🎉

 I rated this challenge as 'Very easy'.
-The decompiled code was really close to the reality, and it was easy to decipher.
+The decompiled code was really close to the reality, and it was easy to understand.

 Thanks for reading!